What is Conscious Sedation (CS)?

 We encourage you to have a light meal and drink as normal.
-Don't eat fried or fatty food.
+Please do not eat fried or fatty food.

 What about alcohol?

-Avoid alcohol for 24 hours before treatment as it sometimes reacts with the sedation and cause problems.
+Avoid alcohol for 24 hours before treatment as it can sometimes react with the sedation medication and cause problems.

 You will need to arrange for transportation home as you will be unable to drive, or operate machinery.

 Delay signing any documentation or making any serious decisions in the 24 hours following sedation.